Estee200/POWERBI-PROJECTS/Budget Vs Actual Business Insight/README.md

 - Financial Statement Dashboard
 - Scenario & What-if Analysis
 - Rolling Forecasts

-##  Project Summary

-This project demonstrates how **Power BI** can be used to build an interactive **Financial Planning & Analysis (FP&A)** solution that transforms fragmented financial data into meaningful business insights.
-By combining Budget vs Actual reporting, variance analysis, and executive-level visualizations, the dashboard supports faster, data-driven financial decision-making and performance monitoring.

 > **Note:** This project uses a synthetic dataset created solely for educational and portfolio purposes.